 Ground Transportation is provided in a 13-passenger luxury van.

 - All aspects of the photography workshop/tour

 - Round trip ground transportation from Anchorage to the Matanuska Valley and back to Anchorage.

-- Helicopter flight* to Colony Glacier
+- Helicopter flight* to Ice-berg Glacier lake

 - Bush Plane* to Lake Clark lodge

 - All 7 nights accommodations

 - All meals from the first night dinner, through the last day lunch.

 * For everyone’s’ safety all flying & boating is done “weather permitting”.
 Jeff Schultz and our lodge vendor, air taxis and boat taxis are not responsible for flights or trips that are cancelled due to weather and/or weather delays.
 Refunds for any of these cancelled trips vary by vendor.
 If any trip is cancelled due to weather we will do our best to make the most of that time.